 If you don't have rosemary on hand, you can substitute simple syrup or honey syrup.

 Choose a gin with lots of herb flavor in it.
 I love Knickerbocker Gin by New Holland Distillery here in West Michigan.
-Beefeater Gin or Bombay Gin would also be delicious in this cocktail.
+Tanqueray or Bombay Gin are also juniper-forward and would be delicious in this cocktail.
+If you're new to gin, try Beefeater gin or Aviation gin.